disco85/easytags/README.md

 was entered by a user, so it's in `user` namespace).
 The `tag`-file is just usual text file and can be modified manually.

-To find it and jump/open it, you can use, for example:
+To find it and jump/open it or its directory, you can use, for example:

 ```
 $ <TOOL> tagged tag3 -o XCONS
 [Tags] file:///home/<USER>/.tags/zz-357E10D1499BFB13/tags
 [ Src] file:///home/<USER>/proj/dir3/zz.xml
+[ Dir] file:///home/<USER>/proj/dir3/
 user!tag3
 ```

 then click on the link by the mouse and that's it!

-If you want to change the current directory to the directory of the tagged object (of `xx.zml` file), do:
+If you want to change the current Shell directory to the directory of the tagged object (of `xx.zml` file), do:

 ```